-Natural remedies and alternative therapies can complement traditional veterinary or medical care.
-If you or your pet is sick, injured, on medication, or you have any other concerns, you can check with your vet or medical professional prior to offering the remedy or therapy.
-Be aware that your vet or medical professional may advise you to not use the natural/holistic/alternative remedy or therapy.
-It may be because they believe it could harm you or your pet (such as there could be a negative reaction with a medication you or your pet is on now) or they are not familiar with the remedy or therapy (most vets and medical professionals do not learn about natural remedies and therapies in veterinary or medical school and have to take additional courses to do so).
-Your vet or medical professional is you and your pet’s friend and should have you and their best interest at heart.
+Natural remedies and alternative methods can complement traditional veterinary or medical care.
+If you or your pet is sick, injured, on medication, or you have any other concerns, you can check with your vet or medical professional prior to offering the remedy or method.
+Be aware that your vet or medical professional may advise you to not use the natural/holistic/alternative remedy or method.
+It may be because they believe it could harm you or your pet (such as there could be a negative reaction with a medication you or your pet is on now) or they are not familiar with the remedy or method (most vets and medical professionals do not learn about natural remedies and methods in veterinary or medical school and have to take additional courses to do so).
+Your vet or medical professional is you and your pet’s friend and should have your best interest and theirs at heart.
 Do your homework and explore your options.
 If you or your pet are seriously ill or have a life-threatening condition, please always seek proper veterinary or medical care.

 Kim Shotola and Allison Culver are not veterinarians or medical professionals.
-Any information or products of any kind (educational classes, services, consultations, products, etc.) provided by The Lightfoot Way is not intended to diagnose or treat any condition or prescribe or promote any particular product or therapy.
-While there are natural remedies and therapies you may want to try, this information in any form is not intended as a substitute for the advice and treatment of a veterinarian or medical professional.
-It is your constitutional right to use this information for the health of yourself, others and animals and for which Kim Shotola, Allison Culver, The Lightfoot Way, LLC, TheLightfootWay.com and pet-health-advisor.com assume no responsibility for any outcome of the use of this information in any form.
+Any information or products of any kind (website information, educational classes, services, consultations, products, etc.) provided by The Lightfoot Way are not intended to diagnose or treat any condition or prescribe or promote any particular product or method.
+While there are natural remedies and methods you may want to try, this information in any form is not intended as a substitute for the advice and treatment of a veterinarian or medical professional.
+It is your constitutional right to use this information for the health of yourself, others and animals and for which Kim Shotola, Allison Culver, The Lightfoot Way, LLC, TheLightfootWay.com and pet-health-advisor.com assume no responsibility for any outcome of the use of this information or products in any form.